 After almost ten years, the Google Chromecast is finally worth buying.

-Even though the Chromecast had sold over 55 million units, it started to lose ground to Roku and Amazon’s Fire TV back in 2017.
+In 2017, even though the Chromecast had sold over 55 million units, it started to lose ground to Roku and Amazon’s Fire TV.

-Similarly, Google’s own Android TV operating system was considered a great platform, but was confined to high-end devices like the NVIDIA Shield and Sony televisions.
+Similarly, Google’s own Android TV operating system was considered a great platform.
+Still, it was confined to high-end devices like the NVIDIA Shield and Sony televisions.

-Google took their popular Chromecast and added version of Android TV specifically designed for streaming.
+Google took their popular Chromecast and added a version of Android TV designed explicitly for streaming.
 Then they made it only $50 to entice people away from Roku.

 What is Chromecast with Google TV?